Phone-GWP-group

 Post-consumer plastic is that which has come from households before being collected for recycling.
 It can also include plastics recovered from industrial facilities and materials that were part of a distribution or supply chain.

-It is vital to be aware of this final point in particular, as several manufacturers may have been using this in their figures when marketing products as “recycled” (and would not qualify as exempt under the new tax rules).
+You must be aware of this final point in particular, as several manufacturers may have been using this in their figures when marketing products as “recycled” (and would not qualify as exempt under the new tax rules).

-Is all plastic packaging subject to tax?
+Is all plastic packaging subject to the tax?

 Does this also apply to imports of packaging?